NEEDS:

 Unaware ofProblem->Aware – Madi, Juli, me HS, Deems.

-• A New Earth ~ Juli rec, realized she was stagnating in a 10 year marriage and needed to get out.
-Wake up call.
+- A New Earth ~ Juli rec, realized she was stagnating in a 10 year marriage and needed to get out.
+Didn’t know how or what or when or why… but life needed changing.
+She read dozens of books and described this as the wake up call.

-• Excellent Sheep – Particularly useful for high performers in school… In life there’s no gold stars or participation trophy.
-This book helped me realize in HS and college I was merely playing a game, following the path. people who were taught to jump through the hoops, did, and then were left not getting what they wanted and in a bit of confusion.
+- Excellent Sheep – Particularly useful for high performers or rule followers in school… it’s all about doing the right thing, staying in your lane, don’t color outside the lines.
+But in life there are no gold stars or participation trophy.
+This book helped me realize in HS and college I was merely playing a game, following the path.
+There are no rules.
+This book opened my eyes.
+In our youth we’re congratulated jumping through hoops, but life ends up smacking you with a giant “eff you” at some point.
 Meaghanne, Matthew, me, Ceilidh.

 “If one advances confidently in the direction of his dreams, and endeavors to live the life which he has imagined, he will meet with a success unexpected in common hours”